Aftab700/aftab700.github.io/content/blog/how-to-setup-bind-dns-server-on-windows/index.md

 In this blog, we will install and configure the BIND DNS server on Windows.
 My motivation for this was to use a wildcard DNS record for a domain because the `etc/hosts` file doesn't support wildcards.

+Why <abbr title="Berkeley Internet Name Domain">BIND</abbr>?
+Because BIND is the most commonly used DNS server software on the Internet and it is **open-source** software.

 ## Installing BIND

 ### Download Bind9 for windows